apollographql/rover/docs/source/subgraphs.md

 ---
-title: 'Working with Subgraphs'
+title: 'Working with federated graphs'
-sidebar_title: 'Working with Subgraphs'
+sidebar_title: 'Federated graphs'
 description: 'How to use Rover to work with federated graphs and their implementing services'
 ---